-Study guide: sixth edition
+Study guide: seventh edition

 Taxation is a key component of the overall skills base of today's professional accountant.

 Business leaders appreciate that there are taxation implications that flow on from most business and investment decisions.
 A sound knowledge of Australian taxation law is essential to ensure quality input into the strategic decision-making process of a business, and to provide post-implementation taxation advice.
 Business structures may involve different types of entity or combinations of entities (such as individuals, partnerships, trusts and companies), and it is important to consider the taxation advantages and disadvantages of each of them.